A stipend is a fixed amount paid to a student to offset living expenses.

-The term "stipend" can cause confusion as different entities and individuals use it in different contexts.
-Some non-federal sponsors will use the term concurrently with compensation for work performed.
-The nature of the payment, not the name used by the sponsor, controls as to whether the payment is a stipend or a wage.
+The term "stipend" can cause confusion, as different entities and individuals use it in different contexts.
+Some non-federal sponsors will use the term to describe compensation for work performed.
+The nature of the payment, not the name used by the sponsor, controls whether the payment is a stipend or a wage.
 If the payment is compensation for work performed, the payment is not a stipend – it is compensation.
 If the payment is specified to help defray living expenses, or a similar description, it can be classified as a stipend.

-Stipend payments may be paid under Object Code 08-02 Stipends unless the recipient is entitled to health insurance provided by the UW.
-When a stipend recipient is entitled to health insurance, the stipend is paid out under 01-9X (Pre-Doc Stipends) or 01-5X (Post Doc Stipends); both Object Codes include health insurance.
-This can be the cause of confusion as a Stipend is not payment for salary or effort even though the “01” codes are typically used for salary/compensation.
+Stipend payments may be paid under Object Code 08-02 "Stipends" unless the recipient is entitled to health insurance provided by the UW.
+When a stipend recipient is entitled to health insurance, the stipend is paid under 01-9X (Pre-doc Stipends) or 01-5X (Post-doc Stipends).
+Both Object Codes include health insurance.
+This can be the cause of confusion, as a Stipend is not payment for salary or effort even though the “01” codes are typically used for salary/compensation.
 Payment of a stipend under 01-9X or 01-5X is not meant to signify payment for salary or effort but is instead only used so a health insurance benefit can be provided to the stipend recipient.